simonrapaka/ooccj_proj/Setup.md

 All the folders starting with `bin`, `lib`, `include` etc in your compiler directory should be highlighted once you have pasted the folders

-You can now start writing code and develop programs using the SDL library
+You can now start writing code and developing programs using the SDL library